Kayak Hulls—And Why They Matter

 Racing kayak hull design

 As a rule, racing kayaks feature displacement hulls with long, straight keel lines.
-The bow and stern of racing kayak hulls are plumb (nearly vertical) to lengthen the waterline.
+The bow and stern are plumb (nearly vertical) to lengthen the waterline.
 A longer waterline equates to more speed and straighter tracking, both of which are definite attributes in a racing or fitness kayak.

 However, these characteristics severely hinder maneuverability.
 As a result, most fitness kayaks feature rudders for easier handling and turning.
-Racing kayak hulls have round cross-sections to minimize surface area for less resistance and optimal glide.
+Racing boats have round cross-sections to minimize surface area for less resistance and optimal glide.

 Inflatable kayak hull

-Inflatable kayak hull designs face the significant challenge of creating a stiff, air-filled hull that slices (rather than flexes) through the water as efficiently as possible.
+Inflatable designs face the significant challenge of creating a stiff, air-filled chambers that slice (rather than flex) through the water as efficiently as possible.
 As a result, inflatables concentrate air in narrow tubes along the bottom of the kayak to create a stiff hull that supports the paddler’s weight and doesn’t feel noodley in the water.

 However, even the best inflatable kayak will never be as efficient to paddle as a hard-shell kayak.
 The flat cross-sectional profile of an inflatable kayak hull is extremely stable—but its relatively large surface area further eats into the kayak’s glide.